huggingface/transformers/docs/source/en/tasks/object_detection.md

 ...     return boxes
 ```

-Then, in `compute_metrics` function we collect `predicted` and `target` bounding boxes, scores and labels from evaluation loop results and pass it to the metric function.
+Then, in `compute_metrics` function we collect `predicted` and `target` bounding boxes, scores and labels from evaluation loop results and pass it to the scoring function.

 ```py
 >>> import numpy as np